Elohorokpako/Use-a-Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 Upload the images you wish to classify on the **uploaded_images** folder.
 When uploading the dog images, follow the naming format:

-animal_name_01.jpg
+animal_name_01.jpg, with names separated by underscores.

 Check the **pet_images** folder to see examples of how the animals are named.

-to classify the dogs, run the code
+To classify the dogs, run the code
 ```{r}
 sh run_models_batch_uploaded.sh
 ```